 We exercise all efforts to protect the privacy of our clients, such as filing cases pseudonymously and warding off the media.
 If our client wishes to reveal his/her identity publicly, we counsel them on the costs and benefits of this important decision and establish safeguards to protect them from bullying, online harassment, and unwanted media scrutiny.
 We stand by our client through periods of grief and post-traumatic stress.

 Many employers offer special accommodations to victims of crimes and domestic violence, including leaves of absence, special time off for meetings with legal counsel and court appearances, or safety planning.
-We can help enact those accommodations directly with the workplace.
+We can help enact those accommodations directly with your workplace.

 How Civil and Criminal Sexual Assault Cases Overlap